 If you are looking for a biblically-rooted, classically-aligned school to partner with in the Christian education of your child(ren), we would be honored to explore such a partnership with you.
 The admissions process can begin at any point during the year, so it’s never too late to get started.
 Our admissions team stands ready to assist you with scheduling a tour, setting up a student shadow date, or simply answering any questions you may have about Cherokee Christian Schools.
-We look forward to hearing form you!
+We look forward to hearing from you!

 We exist to impart the knowledge, tools, and skills students need to walk wisely and serve redemptively in God’s world.